Ahmed-Mohammed-Abbas/WhatToWatch/README.md

  * Pinning System: Added a "Pin Channel" feature (via the Options menu) to keep your favorite channels permanently at the top of the list, marked with a star (★).
  * Intelligent Categorization:
    * Massive Database: Expanded the internal database to automatically recognize hundreds of additional channels (Sports, Kids, Movies, News, etc.).
-   * Smart Abbreviations: Long category names are automatically abbreviated (e.g., "Documentary" \rightarrow "Doc.", "Entertainment" \rightarrow "Ent.") to save screen space.
+   * Smart Abbreviations: Long category names are automatically abbreviated (e.g., "Documentary" -> "Doc.", "Entertainment" -> "Ent.") to save screen space.
- * Tiered Sorting Logic: Channels are sorted by Pinned Status \rightarrow Category \rightarrow Channel Name for the most intuitive browsing experience.
+ * Tiered Sorting Logic: Channels are sorted by Pinned Status -> Category -> Channel Name for the most intuitive browsing experience.